Lakens/shiny_apps/README.md

-# shiny_apps
+# Collection of shiny apps

-Collection of shiny apps
+This is a collection of Shiny Apps that I mainly use for education.